 Maldives Weather in April - The Perfect Time to Experience the Tropical Island

-April is the month when the tropical weather of Maldives is at its pinnacle.
-Sun shines brightly during the day, with an almost cloudless sky and warm sea breezes adding humidity to the air.
+April is the summer month in Maldives.
 The temperature in Maldives in April soar to 31 degrees Celsius during the day and drops to a pleasant 27 degrees Celcius at night.
 To beat the heat, tourists prefer to spend maximum time lazing at the beach.
 The calm tides during April are also splendid for snorkelling in the Maldives and other water activities.
 However, the rainfalls are uneven and unpredictable but are not a deterrent as they don't last very long.
-A total 132mm of rain occurs in the entire nation, concentrated mostly in the southern islands.
+A total of 132mm of rain occurs in the entire nation, concentrated mostly in the southern islands.

 Things to Do in Maldives in April

 Even though the main objective of any tourist visiting the archipelago is to try water sports, the blend of sunny and rainy Maldives weather in April proves even more meritorious for feasting the water.
 Banana Reef and Manta Point, the two eminent diving spots, are full of travellers adorning their snorkelling gears and waiting for their turns to go dive in the mystical sea.
 The kaleidoscopic underwater world is full of sponges, coral reefs, turtles, reef sharks, manta rays and shoals of small colourful fishes.
 The cyan blue waters are translucent enough to spot these treasures while canoeing or paddleboarding on the surface too.
-Towards the end of the month, when the water starts cooling down, and tide gets calmer, shark diving and dolphin spotting get in demand.
+Towards the end of the month, when the water starts cooling down, and the tide gets calmer, shark diving and dolphin spotting get in demand.

 The clear skies in the night are excellent for snuggling in your love's arms and watching a movie while lying on the soft sandy beach.
 Outdoor cinemas are organised by some of the resorts, especially for couples.
 It is also a great time to have beachside luncheons or dine under the starlit sky by the shore when the sky mirrors the galaxies.